 While darker black, blue, purple and green tattoos are the easiest to remove, modern technology has made it possible to treat almost all body ink colours.
 This includes orange and lighter hues of colours.

 White and yellow can be hard (not impossible) to remove, because they can change colours during treatment too (don’t forget white is made up of many colours, which then interact with the laser).
-The most problematic colour for a tattoo removal laser is usually red.
+The most problematic colour for a tattoo removal laser is usually red (it can darken from laser treatments).
 Though, the enlighten® laser we have in our office has been showing excellent results on this colour.

 But, in short, yes!
-We can remove multi-coloured tattoos.
+We can remove multi-coloured tattoos in Vancouver (Surrey).
 They may take more treatment sessions than with plain black tattoos, but it’s possible.

 Some practitioners do prefer some lasers and wavelengths for certain colours (especially red).
 However, our two tattoo removal lasers are able to cover this variety of pulses needed to treat coloured tattoos.